jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ## 3.2 Program Encodings
 ### 3.2.1 Machine-Level Code
+* Registers:
-* The program counter (commonly referred to as the “PC,” and called %eip in IA32) indicates the address in memory of the next instruction to be executed.
+    * The **program counter** (commonly referred to as the “PC,” and called %eip in IA32) indicates the address in memory of the next instruction to be executed.
-* The integer register file contains eight named locations storing 32-bit values.
+    * The **integer register file** contains eight named locations storing 32-bit values.
 These registers can hold addresses (corresponding to C pointers) or integer data.
 Some registers are used to keep track of critical parts of the program state, while others are used to hold temporary data, such as the local variables of a procedure, and the value to be returned by a function.
-* The condition code registers hold status information about the most recently executed arithmetic or logical instruction.
+    * The **condition code registers** hold status information about the most recently executed arithmetic or logical instruction.
 These are used to implement conditional changes in the control or data flow, such as is required to implement if and while statements.
-* A set of floating-point registers store floating-point data.
+    * A set of **floating-point registers** store floating-point data.

 ### 3.2.3 Code Example
-Several features about machine code and its disassembled representation are worth noting:
+* Several features about machine code:
     * IA32 instructions can range in length from 1 to 15 bytes.
 The instruction encoding is designed so that commonly used instructions and those with fewer operands require a smaller number of bytes than do less common ones or ones with more operands.
     * The instruction format is designed in such a way that from a given starting position, there is a unique decoding of the bytes into machine instructions.
 For example, only the instruction pushl %ebp can start with byte value 55.
     * The disassembler determines the assembly code based purely on the byte sequences in the machine-code file.
 It does not require access to the source or assembly-code versions of the program.
     * The disassembler uses a slightly different naming convention for the instructions than does the assembly code generated by GCC.
 In our example, it has omitted the suffix ‘1’ from many of the instructions.
 These suffixes are size designators and can be omitted in most cases.

 ## 3.3 Data Formts
+Due to its origins as a 16-bit architecture that expanded into a 32-bit one, Intel uses the term **word** to refer to a 16-bit data type.
+Based on this, they refer to 32bit quantities as **double words**.
+They refer to 64-bit quantities as **quad words**.

 ![C Data Formats](../Images/CSAPP/3.1-Sizes-of-C-data-types-in-IA32.png)

 ## 3.4 Accessing Information
 ![Accessing Information](../Images/CSAPP/3.2-IA32-integer-registers.png)

+* Some instructions use fixed registers as sources and/or destinations.

+* Within procedures there are different conventions for saving and restoring the first three registers (%eax, %ecx, and %edx) than for the next three (%ebx, %edi, and %esi).
+* The low-order 2 bytes of the first four registers can be independently read or written by the byte operation instructions.

+* When a byte instruction updates one of these single-byte “register elements,” the remaining 3 bytes of the register do not change.

 ### 3.4.1 Operand Specifiers
 ![Operand Forms](../Images/CSAPP/3.3-Operand-forms.png)